Klipper3d/klipper/docs/G-Codes.md

 The following commands are available when the "screws_tilt_adjust" config section is enabled:
-- `SCREWS_TILT_CALCULATE`: This command will invoke the bed screws adjustment tool.
+- `SCREWS_TILT_CALCULATE [<probe_parameter>=<value>]`: This command
+  will invoke the bed screws adjustment tool.
 It will command the nozzle to different locations (as defined in the config file) probing the z height and calculate the number of knob turns to adjust the bed level.
+See the PROBE command for details on the optional probe parameters.
   IMPORTANT: You MUST always do a G28 before using this command.

 ## Z Tilt

 The following commands are available when the "z_tilt" config section is enabled:
-- `Z_TILT_ADJUST`: This command will probe the points specified in the config and then make independent adjustments to each Z stepper to compensate for tilt.
+- `Z_TILT_ADJUST [<probe_parameter>=<value>]`: This command will probe
+  the points specified in the config and then make independent adjustments to each Z stepper to compensate for tilt.
+See the PROBE command for details on the optional probe parameters.

 ## Dual Carriages